 A building inspection ensures the property you are looking to purchase is structurally sound and that there are no issues that will cause costly repairs in the future.
 Having issues uncovered in a building inspection can also offer you leverage in negotiating a better price and some contracts of sale can be signed subject to an acceptable building inspection report.

 Local councils have control over how the properties in the area look and how they are built and positioned on the land.
 These controls are building regulations and are in place to ensure public health and safety, acceptable standards for construction and to ensure an aesthetically pleasing area.

 A building society is a financial institution owned by its members.
 It operates with a banking license, but doesn't have to return profits to shareholders.

 A buyer's agent acts on the behalf of buyer to seek out suitable properties and negotiate with agents or vendors for a suitable price or contract, saving a buyer the time of travelling to dozens of properties that look good on paper but need further investigation.Back to top

 The value of your long-term assets if they were to be liquidated at their current value.

 The profit you make when you sell an asset, or - the sale price of the property minus its ‘cost base’.
 The cost base is made up of incidental costs, ownership costs, improvement costs and title costs, minus any depreciation or grants associated with your property.

 Capital gains tax

 A federal tax charged on the monetary gain you make from the sale of an asset.
-The home you live in as your primary residence is excluded from capital gains tax when you sell it.
+The home you live in as your primary residence is excluded from capital gains tax, or CGT, when you sell it.

 You've made a capital loss if you sell an asset for less than what you paid for it.